Select Projects

 Role: Associate/Project Manager, HSWL

-Clients: Metro Toronto Region Parks and Property
+Client: Metro Toronto Region Parks and Property

-Cited “Most significant and influential landscape architectural project, decade 1988-1998” OALA Ground, Vol. 43, 2018 - one of 4 total for Ontario.
+Cited “Most significant and influential landscape architectural project, decade 1988-1998” by Ontario Association of Landscape Architects, Ground, Vol. 43, 2018 (one of 4 total).

 Architecture & Urban Design Award, 2000, City of Toronto.